 Table 114-3 summarizes three key EEE parameters (Ts, Tq and Tr) defined in Clause 78 for 1000BASE-H PHY.

-The period of time that the PHY remains quiet before sending the refresh signal (pilot or physical header sub-blocks), denoted as Tq, corresponds to the transmission time of a payload data sub-block, which is given by
+The period of time that the PHY remains quiet before sending the refresh signal (pilot or physical header sub-blocks), denoted as Tq, corresponds to the transmission time of a payload data sub-block subtracting the time needed to transmit the sequences of {0} symbols for quiet indication and for receiver preparation, which is given by

-Tpayload (s) = (NCW * NSYM_CW) / Fs = (8*988)/325 = 24.32 s
+Tpayload (s) = (NCW * NSYM_CW – NSYM_ZERO) / Fs = (8*988 - 160)/325 = 23.83 s

-where NCW is the number of FEC codewords transmitted per payload data sub-block, NSYM_CW is the number of symbols composing a FEC codeword and Fs is the symbol frequency in MHz.
+where NCW is the number of FEC codewords transmitted per payload data sub-block, NSYM_CW is the number of symbols composing a FEC codeword, NSYM_ZERO is the total number zero value symbols summing up those for quiet indication and receiver preparation, and Fs is the symbol frequency in MHz.

-The duration of the refresh signal, denoted as Tr, corresponds to the transmission time of a pilot or physical header sub-block, which is given by
+The duration of the refresh signal, denoted as Tr, corresponds to the transmission time of a pilot or physical header sub-block plus the time for quiet indication and receiver preparation, which is given by

-Tpilot/PHS (s) = NSYM / Fs = (16 + 128 + 16)/325 = 0.4923 s
+Tpilot/PHS (s) = (NSYM + NSYM_ZERO) / Fs = (16 + 128 + 16 + 160)/325 = 0.985 s

 where NSYM is the number of symbols composing a pilot or physical header sub-block.